Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/input.md

 ## Design decisions

+This template makes the following design decisions regarding the default way Unity handles input:

+### Input system

 Unity’s legacy input system is called the Input Manager.
 It is built into the Editor and is part of the core Unity platform.
 It is enabled by default.

+In 2020 Unity released a new input system called the Input System Package.
+It is more flexible than the basic Input Manager as it allows any kind of Input Device to control Unity content.
+It must be installed manually through the Package Manager, after which it can either deactivate the older Input Manager or work alongside it.

 !!!
 Warning

     Unity currently recommends using the new Input System package since they plan on removing the legacy Input Manager in the future.

-In 2020 Unity released a new input system called the Input System Package.
-It is more flexible than the basic Input Manager as it allows any kind of Input Device to control Unity content.
-It must be installed manually through the Package Manager, after which it can either deactivate the older Input Manager or work alongside it.

 <figure markdown="span">
     ![input_system_package_1.png](../../assets/images/input_system_package_1.png)